thacherT1D/4rsam/Misc/Intro to Git.md

 - Explain what a version control system is.
 - Explain why a version control system is important.
 - Explain what Git is.
+- Initialize a Git repository.
+- Modify, add, and commit changes to a Git repository.
 - Explain what GitHub is.
-- Describe the purpose of a working directory, staging area, and repository
-- Initialize a git repository with `git init`
-- Check the status of changed files in a git repository with `git status`
-- Stage new and changed files with `git add`
-- Commit staged files to the git repository with `git commit`
-- Push local commits to a remote repository with `git push`
+- Push commits from a local repository to a remote repository.

 ## What's a version control system?